 Also ensure your accounts have strong passwords with multi-factor authentication so your login is protected.
 This also helps avoid random, unauthorized purchases.

-Verify Websites & Ensure HTTPS
+Verify URL on Websites & Ensure HTTPS

 Make sure you use trusted, reputable websites.
 This includes popular third-party shopping websites like Amazon, or eBay.
 If you’ve gotten deals by email, verify the sender if authentic by checking the email address ends in the company name (such as [email protected]).